-- a. experiencing challenges with gambling. - b.
+- a.
+Staff are more understanding of patrons experiencing challenges with gambling. - b.
 Patrons experiencing gambling harm are less likely to seek help. - c.
 It reinforces the stigma of gamblers as irresponsible, impulsive, weak or foolish. - d.
 Patrons experiencing gambling harm may believe those negative attitudes and feel embarrassed. - e.
-It helps patrons experiencing gambling harm to regain control of their behaviour.
+It helps patrons experiencing gambling harm to regain control of their behaviour

-Question 3: Which of the following groups are high risk of developing challenges with gambling?
+Question 3: Which of the following groups are at high risk of developing challenges with gambling?
 (Select all correct answers.)

 - a.
-Young men
+Young men aged between 18 and 34

 - b.
-Middle-aged women
+Middle aged woman

 - c.
 Gaming venue staff

 - d.
 People experiencing mental health issues

-- e.
-People from other cultural backgrounds